nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 - creating new nodes
 - combining two or more NodeCollections
 - slicing a NodeCollection
-- providing a list of GIDs, but only GIDs of existing nodes
+- providing a list of node IDs, but only node IDs of existing nodes

-The GIDs in a NodeCollection are sorted automatically.
-All GIDs in a NodeCollection are unique, so a GID can occur at most once per NodeCollection.
+The node IDs in a NodeCollection are sorted automatically.
+All node IDs in a NodeCollection are unique, so a node ID can occur at most once per NodeCollection.

 A NodeCollection can be either primitive or composite.
-A primitive NodeCollection is contiguous in that it represents a continuous range of GIDs.
-It is also homogeneous in that all GIDs refer to nodes of the same type, i.e. they have the same model.
-A composite NodeCollection consists of several primitive NodeCollections that either have different models, or where the GIDs are not continuous.
+A primitive NodeCollection is contiguous in that it represents a continuous range of node IDs.
+It is also homogeneous in that all node IDs refer to nodes of the same type, i.e. they have the same model.
+A composite NodeCollection consists of several primitive NodeCollections that either have different models, or where the node IDs are not continuous.

 In basic cases, the addition of NodeCollections requires no changes to the scripts.
-But instead of working with lists of GIDs you are working with NodeCollections.
+But instead of working with lists of node IDs you are working with NodeCollections.